UoB-COMSM0166/2025-group-13/README.md

 <p align="center">
  <img src="documentation/other_docs/board_42.jpg" alt="Team profiling activity" width="650"><br>
- <i><strong>Figure 17</strong>: Image of team profiling activity.</i>
+ <i><strong>Figure 23</strong>: Image of team profiling activity.</i>
 </p>

 We defined the necessary roles for our project, differentiating between critical roles, which would be needed throughout the project, and complementary roles, which would be needed for a specific period of time.

+<p align="center">
+ <img src="documentation/other_docs/board_43.jpg" alt="Team profiling activity" width="650"><br>
+ <i><strong>Figure 24</strong>: Image of team profiling activity.</i>
+</p>

 We had a lengthy discussion about whether we should each work in the role we are most skilled at, or whether to explore our interests, and even discussed this with our professors.
 We decided it would be best to balance both, giving each other opportunities to explore new things by shuffling the roles after the second sprint.
 This gave each person the ability to experience something new, as well as work in a role they had experience in.
 At one point, someone felt that they wanted to change roles, and several team members shifted roles to make that happen.
 In the end, we each did some game development as well as at least one other role.

-<p align="center">
- <img src="documentation/other_docs/board_43.jpg" alt="Team profiling activity" width="650"><br>
- <i><strong>Figure 18</strong>: Image of team profiling activity.</i>
-</p>

 ## Choosing our tools
 Though we had great communication in person and found it easy to work together, it was harder to continue working when we were apart.
 We needed well-defined, simple ways to communicate.
 We used both Microsoft Teams and Whatsapp for communication, depending on the type of message.
 For coding, we used Visual Studio Code as our IDE and GitHub for collaboration and version control.
 Google Drive helped us organise and share our documents and Powerpoint was useful for creating simple diagrams and visual aids.